pchapin/thumper/README.md

 + PostgreSQL 14.
 The exact version is not necessarily critical but if you use a different version, or if you install it in a non-standard location, you'll need to modify the `thumper.gpr` project file to specify an appropriate path to PostgreSQL's `lib` folder.
-You should also be sure the PostgreSQL `bin` folder is in your PATH.
-Note that you should install the 64 bit version of PostgreSQL to match the 64 bit code generation of GNAT Community 2021.
+You should also be sure the PostgreSQL `bin` folder is in your PATH or otherwise make an arrangement so the needed shared libraries can be found during execution.

+Be sure you match the bit size of the compiler target (e.g., 64 bits) with the bit size of GtkAda and PostgreSQL.

-After setting up the software above, you should be able to load the `thumper.gpr` project file into GPS and build the Thumper client, server, and test programs (for Thumper and Hermes).
+After setting up the software above, you should be able to load the `thumper.gpr` project file into GNATstudio or a similar IDE (Visual Studio Code, etc.) and build the Thumper client, server, and test programs (for Thumper and Hermes).
 Note that the Hermes library will be automatically built when Thumper is built.

 See the documentation in the `doc` folder for more information.